kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ![Alt text](../screenshots/create_lambda_1.png)

 You should now be on the lambda function screen.
-Before we start editing the lambda, we need to assign additional permissions to the lambda role.
-As you can tell from the services listed on the right, we currently only have access to "Amazon CloudWatch Logs" and "Amazon S3".
+Before you start editing the lambda, you need to assign additional permissions to the lambda role.
+As you can tell from the services listed on the right, you currently only have access to "Amazon CloudWatch Logs" and "Amazon S3".

 ![Alt text](../screenshots/edit_lambda_0.png)

-We need to add permissions for Rekognition and DynamoDB.
+You need to add permissions for Rekognition and DynamoDB.
 Navigate to the IAM dashboard by searching for "IAM" in the "Services" drop-down.
 Once there, click "Roles" on the left side-bar and type in your rekognition lambda role name.

 ![Alt text](../screenshots/add_permissions_0.png)